 - A description of the offense for which the defendant has been charged.

 - City and county where it was issued

 - Amount of bail for bailable offenses (non-bail offenses are serious felonies involving violence in which other people risk harm if you were released)

 - Time or hours within the defendant may be arrested (unless a felony)

 - A command that the defendant be arrested promptly and brought before a judge or magistrate or state or local judicial officer if none is found.

 - Signed by a judge or magistrate1.

-If found, the officers may display the warrant to the defendant or if unavailable, advise the defendant of its existence and display the original or certified copy it to the defendant at a later time if requested, usually by the defendant’s attorney.
+If found, the officers may or may not display the warrant to the defendant or if unavailable, advise the defendant of its existence and display the original or certified copy to the defendant at a later time if requested, usually by the defendant’s attorney.